ready-steady/linear/matrix/README.md

 # Matrix

-The package provides algorithms for manipulating real matrices.
+The package provides algorithms for manipulating matrices.

 ## [Documentation][doc]